Love Island star Ovie Soko is to front a new BBC documentary exploring life after reality TV.

 Reality TV offers life changing money and opportunities but it comes with risks and sacrifices.
 As Ovie wrestles with his decision about how to make his next move, he discovers what it takes to succeed in the industry and what’s really at stake when people play the reality TV game.

-Ovie: Life After Reality TV will air on BBC Three.
+Ovie: Life After Reality TV will stream on BBC Three from Tuesday, November 10 at 6AM.